MicrosoftDocs/azure-docs/articles/private-5g-core/how-to-guide-deploy-a-private-mobile-network-azure-portal.md

 ## Create the site resource

-In this step, you'll create the site resource representing the physical enterprise location of your Azure Stack Edge device, which will host the packet core instance.
+In this step, you'll create the **Site** resource representing the physical enterprise location of your Azure Stack Edge device, which will host the packet core instance.

 1. On the **Get started** tab, select **Create sites**.